-Storytelling is an incredible tool that can be used to communicate, resonate with and motivate others.
-When done properly it affects emotions and influences future behaviors.
+Understanding the brain science of storytelling is an incredible tool that can be used to communicate, resonate with and motivate others.
+When done properly it affects emotions and influences future behaviours.
 Knowing how our brains are affected by storytelling should impact the way you tell your story, your social media communications, and the marketing language you use.

 Ready to make your stories stick?
 Contact Steve today on 021 744 960 or [email protected]